 Using Flutter to cut development time to just 1 month

-Multiple technologies can be used to deliver great mobile apps.
-We selected the one that gives the best native app user experience with the least amount of effort.
+We can use multiple technologies to deliver mobile apps.
+But for Patients4Patients we selected the one that gives the best native app user experience with the least amount of effort.

 Cutting costs thanks to open source components